 Kim was a beautiful, vibrant woman who suffered too much and died too young.
-It isn’t an exaggeration to say that one day she was busy planning her life and the next she was planning how to avoid an early death.
+It's not an exaggeration to say that one day she was busy planning her life with her family and friends, and the next she was planning how to avoid an early death.
 It happened that fast - the change in focus - but it took over six years, countless treatments, two major surgeries and more pain and heartache for her and her family than any of us can imagine that haven’t been through it.

 It really started when Kim developed a condition called endometriosis, where the uterine lining, for some reason, begins to grow outside of the uterus, filling the abdominal cavity, attaching to organs, and causing pain and discomfort.
 Several treatments were tried, including laparoscopic surgery and a drug called Lupron.
 When nothing seemed to work, Kim was advised that a complete hysterectomy would be her best option.